Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Conclusion

 \section{Conclusion}

 In this paper, we conduct a study to evaluate how well large language models understand quantifiers.
 Specifically, we study two types of quantifiers - \textit{most}-type and \textit{few}-type quantifiers.
-We present a set of experiments to evaluate quantifier comprehension of large language models and show that although these models are able to better take into account the meaning \textit{most}-type and \textit{few}-type quantifiers as they scale, this understanding is not robust.
-We also find that LLMs struggle more in \textit{most}-type quantifier comprehension when compared to \textit{few}-type quantifiers.
-We also show that \textit{most}-type quantifier comprehension demonstrates an inverse-scaling law as it gets worse as the model size increases.
+We present a set of experiments to evaluate quantifier comprehension of large language models and show that these models are able to differentiate between \textit{most}-type and \textit{few}-type quantifiers as they scale.
+We also show that LLMs struggle incorporate the meaning of \textit{most}-type quantifier comprehension when compared to \textit{few}-type quantifiers.
+We also show that \textit{most}-type quantifier comprehension demonstrates an inverse-scaling law and their understanding of \textit{most}-type quantifiers get worse as the model size increases.
+This study indicates that LLMs do not take into account the meaning of quantifiers that strongly, as shown by low accuracy scores in Figures \ref{fig:relative} and \ref{fig:backbone}.
+Even so, these models get increasingly better at language understanding tasks, thus indicating that quantifier understanding might not be the best test to evaluate language understanding in LLMs.